RDoll-Repo/OmniGLM/OmniGLM-API/Documentation/Spec/APISpec.md

 ```

 ## API Resources
 These are the outward facing REST resources exposed to the client.
 Many resources are categories being built with the intention of being expandable to include more instances of a category than what comes out of the box.
+I find it onerous to chart and maintain every model and corresponding table in this document, so a brief explanation of every resource will instead be written below.
+Implementation of the resources can be seen in the spec and code.

 * **Game**: A game represents an entry in the user's library.
 It is the main resource of the project.